memorius/policy-auction/README-datastructures.txt

 - "hot tags" data (trending tags) - tags plus some kind of activity metric.

-- User profile needs to provide:
-  You have N unspent pollies.
-  You have created N policies.
-  You have voted for N policies.

-- Policy pages need to show current ranking (within the 3-day window), neighbouring policies in the ranking, and difference from the one above and below - .g.
-"N votes needed to beat <nearest policy>".
-  The info is there in policy_ranking_current[<int>"-day"], just need operations for it.
-Which objects do these belong to?

 - Figure out how/when we update policy_ranking_history.